Kingston Brass Faucets Review & Rating Updated: 08/05/22

 - Falali Bath Boutique Co., Ltd. (formerly Yi Long Copper Ware Co., Ltd.), sells its own brand of modestly upscale, water-saving faucets under the Ferrari and Falali brands in Asia.

-- Rin Shing Metal Co., Ltd. was established in 1987.
-In addition to Kingston Brass, Rin Shing manufactures for
+- Rin Shing Metal Co., Ltd., established in 1987. manufactures for

 China Manufacturers

 - is one of China's major faucet manufacturers.
 Its LSH brand faucets are sold throughout the world including in the U.S. and Canada through through internet venues including Home Depot, Menards, Britt & Jules, Overstock and Amazon.
-A limited selection of models is available at some Home Depot stores.
+A limited selection of models is available at some brick-and-mortar Home Depot stores.

 All of these companies are manufacturers, meaning that they will design and manufacture faucets for other faucet companies.